AdobeDocs/campaign-web.en/help/v8/workflows/activities/combine.md

 # Combine {#combine}

-This activity allows you to process sets on inbound data.
+This activity allows you to perform segmentation on your inbound population.
 You can thus combine several populations, exclude part of it or only keep data common to several targets.
 Here are the available segmentation types:

 <!--
 The **Combine** activity can be placed after any other activity, but not at the beginning of the workflow.
 Any activity can be placed after the **Combine**.